 What do you love about your career?

 I love working with booksellers (luckily!) – they are creative, entrepreneurial, kind, bright, love books, and incredibly mutually supportive.
-I also feel very fortunate as a reader to work in the book industry and work in an organisation small enough that you feel every day is different, that challenges that come along are always varied and that finding a solution matters.
+I also feel very fortunate as a reader to work in the book industry and in an organisation small enough that you feel every day is different, that challenges are always varied and that finding a solution matters.

 In your opinion, what impact has the pandemic had on the book industry, and what are your predictions for its future?

 It’s accelerated change, created disruption, and refocused priorities.
 All of these are good and bad – publishing has flourished, especially in larger companies; bookselling has been a harder route to travel, but booksellers have proven resilient, and bookshops have re-established themselves as key players on their high streets.
 In the future, I hope publishers amp up their support for and investment in high street bookselling, I hope bookshops keep opening, and I hope new entrants continue to choose bookselling as a career – it’s certainly our ambition to advocate for all those issues.

 It’s made me realise how important people are to this business and how crucial it is to gather with others.
 It’s made me less patient with trivia; it’s made me bolder in my decision-making.
 It’s created a deep urge to seize the day.